 North Yorkshire Psychological Therapies is an independent psychology service for members of the public based in a discreet yet attractive premise in central Middlesbrough.
 It is a limited company and I am a Counselling Psychologist registered with the HCPC and the BPS.
 The assessment and therapy service that I offer is collaborative, supportive and sincere.
 Developing a therapeutic relationship with you is the foundation of the work that we can do together.

 Since 2002, I have worked therapeutically with adults and children who are emotionally distressed and who want support to make changes to improve the way that they cope with a range of life experiences.
 I provide 1:1 therapy for adults of all ages and young people.
-I also provide group work (see my website for more details).
 I am trained and skilled in a range of therapeutic approaches and will work alongside you to identify the best approach for you.